Lane Cove Council: Current composition and election method

-Lane Cove Municipal Council is composed of nine Councillors elected proportionally as three separate wards, each ward electing three Councillors.
-All Councillors are elected for a fixed four-year term of office.
-The Mayor and Deputy Mayor are elected by the Councillors at the first meeting of the council.
+Lane Cove Municipal Council is composed of nine councillors elected proportionally as three separate wards, each ward electing three councillors.
+All councillors are elected for a fixed four-year term of office.
+The mayor and deputy mayor are elected by the councillors at the first meeting of the council.
 The most recent election was held on 4 December 2021, and the makeup of the council is as follows:

-The current Council, elected in 2021, in order of election by ward, is:
+The current Council, elected in 2024 is: